Make the Most of Your Back-to-School Budget

 1. Take inventory

-You may be surprised at what you already have and don't need to buy for back-to-school shopping this year.
+You may be surprised at what you already have on hand and don’t need to buy for back-to-school shopping this year.
 Before you hit the stores, take inventory.
-Go through your kids’ clothing, shoes, and supplies and document what they already have and what you will need to buy this school year.
+Go through your kids’ clothing, shoes, and supplies to document what they already have that can be crossed off this year’s shopping list.
+And before shelling out for that new graphing calculator or pair of skates, be sure to consider what can be handed down from an older sibling, cousin, or family friend.

-Assess which items are mandatory, like the class list of required supplies, and determine a budget with this list and the inventory you took for needed items.
-The amount you spent last year can be a great starting point when determining a budget for this year’s back-to-school spending.
+Assess which items are mandatory, like the required items on the class supply list, and create a budget based on this list and your inventory.
+The amount you spent last year can be a great starting point when planning a budget for this year’s back-to-school spending.

-With the class list of required supplies in mind, and the inventory you took for needed items, make a shopping list for back-to-school items and stick to the list.
+With your child’s class list of required supplies in mind, along with your inventory of needed items, make a final shopping list for back-to-school items.
+Just as important: stick to the list!

-While there are tons of deals to be had in-stores, its best to comparison shop online first to see who may have the best deal.
-Prices change throughout the back-to-school shopping season, and you never know which items may go on sale.
-Therefore, start your shopping early, and don’t buy everything all at once as you may get a better deal another day.
+While there are tons of deals to be had at brick-and-mortar stores, it’s a good idea to compare prices online first to see who may have the best bargain.
+Prices change throughout the back-to-school shopping season, and you never know which items may go on sale at what time.
+Maximize your savings by starting your shopping early to catch the best range of deals — but don’t buy everything all at once, as you may find a better price on some items another day.